jwilder/docker-squash/README.md

 Squash docker images to make them smaller.

-docker-squash is a utility to squash multiple docker layers into one in order to create an image with fewer layers as well as smaller ones.
-It retains Dockerfile commands such as PORT, ENV, etc.. so that squash images work the same as they were originally built.
-In addition, deleted files in layer layers are actually purged from the image when squashed.
+docker-squash is a utility to squash multiple docker layers into one in order to create an image with fewer and smaller layers.
+It retains Dockerfile commands such as PORT, ENV, etc.. so that squashed images work the same as they were originally built.
+In addition, deleted files in later layers are actually purged from the image when squashed.

 It's designed to support a workflow where you would squash the image just before pushing it to a registry.
 Before squashing the image, you would remove any build time dependencies, extra